-Venous ulcers are often recurrent and may persist for weeks to years; the nature of these ulcers increases the risk of morbidity and mortality and significantly impacts the patient’s quality of life.
+Venous ulcers are often recurrent and may persist for weeks to years; these ulcers increase the risk of morbidity and mortality and significantly impact the patient’s quality of life.

 They are open wounds on the skin that usually develop on the inside of the leg, just above the ankle, and whose symptoms are: